facebook/react/docs/contributing/how-to-contribute.md

 First, run `npm run build`.
 This will produce pre-built bundles in `build` folder, as well as prepare npm packages inside `build/packages`.

-The easiest way to try your changes is to open and modify `examples/basic/index.html`.
+The easiest way to try your changes is to run `npm run build` and then open `fixtures/packaging/globals.html`.
 This file already uses `react.js` from the `build` folder so it will pick up your changes.
-Please make sure to rollback any unintentional changes in `examples` before sending a pull request.

 If you want to try your changes in your existing React project, you may copy `build/react.js`, `build/react-dom.js`, or any other build products into your app and use them instead of the stable version.
 If your project uses React from npm, you may delete `react` and `react-dom` in its dependencies and use `npm link` to point them to your local `build` folder: